 Unfortunately, Popular Library didn’t take the hint and continued to present the series like hack work, dooming the novels to a short shelf-life and obscurity…except among generations of crime writers, like novelist Joe R. Lansdale (the Hap & Leonard series) and screenwriter Shane Black (the Lethal Weapon movies), who’ve kept Dennis’ legacy alive through word-of-mouth and by acknowledging his influence on their stellar work.

-Ralph Dennis wrote three other novels that were published outside of the Hardman series —Atlanta, Deadman’s Game and MacTaggart’s War— but he wasn’t able to reach the wide audience, or gain the critical acclaim, that he deserved during his lifetime.
+Ralph Dennis wrote three other novels that were published outside of the Hardman series but he wasn’t able to reach the wide audience, or gain the critical acclaim, that he deserved during his lifetime.

 He was born in 1931 in Sumter, South Carolina, and received a masters degree from University of North Carolina, where he later taught film and television writing after serving a stint in the Navy.
 At the time of his death in 1988, he was working at a bookstore in Atlanta and had a file cabinet full of unpublished novels.

-Brash Books will be releasing the entire Hardman series, his three other published novels, and his long-lost manuscripts.
+Brash Books has released the entire Hardman series, his three other published novels, and his long-lost manuscripts.
+Scroll down and you’ll see his books below.

 His prose was muscular, swift and highly readable.
 Like Chandler and Hammett before him, Dennis was trying to do something different with what was thought of as throwaway literature.